jannesii/ESP32-Temperature-Humidity-Poster/README.md

   - Example:
     { "name": "SensorPostTask", "action": "restart" }
   - Warning: Suspending `HttpServerTask` makes the API unreachable until it is resumed by other means.

+- POST `/config/save`
+  - Persists the current configuration to NVS.
+Response includes the active configuration snapshot.

+- POST `/config/discard`
+  - Restores the last saved configuration (or compile-time defaults if nothing has been saved).
+Wi-Fi credentials reload immediately if they change.

+- POST `/config/factory_reset`
+  - Clears all persisted values and restores defaults.
+Useful for onboarding a new network or wiping secrets.
+A reboot is recommended afterward.

 Posting Format